 The RE-Source Platform, Europe’s leading forum for direct renewable energy sourcing, seeks to remove barriers to renewable energy procurement in support of Europe’s climate and energy goals.
 The massive potential represented by corporate renewable PPAs can only be realised via increased awareness and the removal of policy and market barriers that currently constrain the vast growth of renewable capacity.
 A growth that is needed to save our climate, stabilise energy costs and increase Europe’s security.

 The goals of RE-Source are to:

 1. Open markets – Influence EU and national renewable energy and energy market legislation to advance corporate sourcing

 2. Create demand – Raise awareness and educate all stakeholders on the advantages of corporate sourcing renewable energy

 3. Facilitate business opportunities – Connect corporate renewable energy buyers and sellers and help make transactions faster, easier and cheaper

-We believe corporate electricity buyers, renewable energy suppliers and policy-makers have a unique opportunity to work together to help Europe achieve its climate and energy objectives by enabling new, competitively-priced renewable energy resources at a scale not otherwise achievable.
-We are prepared to continue leading by example and accelerate the transition to a smarter, more sustainable and more inclusive European energy system.
+We believe corporate and public sector electricity buyers, renewable energy suppliers and policy makers have a unique opportunity to work together to help Europe achieve its climate and energy objectives by enabling new, competitively-priced renewable energy resources at a scale not otherwise achievable.
+The RE-Source Platform will be working closely with the Commission, Member States, and other European institutions, as well as energy consumers like energy intensive industries, SMEs and the public sector to accelerate the transition to a smarter, more sustainable and more secure European energy system.